This is the first of a five-part series.

 I pray you learn something you didn’t know about some of the real leaders in communities throughout Wisconsin.
 It’s critical to recognize and highlight our neighbors whose stories begin elsewhere, or who trace their roots to other parts of the world.
 Only then will we truly appreciate the contributions we all make to the prosperity of our communities, our state and our nation.

-Part 2 coming tomorrow!
+Part two is coming tomorrow!